HaTachana compound is a renovated old train station in the Neve Tzedek neighborhood. In this complex, you can find restaurants and stores.

 There is a variety of stores at the HaTachana compound.
 There are fashion, design, beauty, art, and music.
 Moreover, sometimes during holidays, there is a market inside this complex.
 For an updated list, visit the official site.

-There are two restrooms in the compound – one near building #5 and one at building #17.
+The compound has two restrooms, one near building #5 and another at building #17.

 Events and Festivals